-- WORKING AT THE UNIVERSITY - The University values diversity and champions the fundamental principle of treating others with respect.
+- Working at The University: The University values diversity and champions the fundamental principle of treating others with respect.
 The University also is committed to providing a safe work environment in which discrimination, harassment, and acts or threats of violence are not tolerated.
 The University expects its staff employees to treat each other and those with whom they have business dealings on behalf of the University with respect, honesty, integrity, and civility.
-Additional guidance is available in the following policies in the Personnel Policy Guidelines:
+(See Policies U201 Equal Opportunity Employment, U609 Harassment, Discrimination and Sexual Misconduct, and U208 Termination of Employment.)

-- CONFLICTS OF INTEREST - The University understands that its staff employees may have or be involved in outside financial, business, professional, academic, public service, or other activities.
+- Conflicts Of Interest: The University understands that its staff employees may have or be involved in outside financial, business, professional, academic, public service, or other activities.
 However, outside activities or commitments, familial or other relationships, private financial or other interests, and benefits or gifts received from third parties may create an actual or perceived conflict of interest between the staff employee and the University.
 A conflict of interest is a situation, arrangement, or circumstance where the staff employee’s outside or private interests or relationships interfere or appear to interfere with those of the University or cast doubt on the fairness or integrity of the University’s business dealings.
 Every staff employee is responsible for disclosing to his or her supervisor, Human Resources, or the Office of Legal Counsel any financial or personal interests, activities, or personal or familial relationships that create an actual or perceived conflict of interest.
-Additional guidance is available in the Conflict of Interest and Nepotism Policies.
+See Policies U600 Conflict of Interest and U206 Nepotism.)

-- CONFIDENTIALITY AND PRIVACY - The University entrusts its staff employees with the confidential information of the University and, at times, others.
+- Confidentiality and Privacy: The University entrusts its staff employees with the confidential information of the University and, at times, others.
 Each University staff employee is responsible for protecting this information and preventing misuse or unauthorized disclosure.
 Confidential Information must only be accessed, disclosed, transmitted, used, stored, or disposed of with care and for appropriate University purposes.
-Please refer to the Treatment of Confidential Information Policy for detailed guidance.
+(See Policy U601 Treatment of Confidential Information.)

-- UNIVERSITY RECORDS - All University accounting, financial records, expense reimbursements, time and attendance records, and submissions to governmental agencies must be truthful, timely, complete, and accurate.
-Specific guidance regarding University financial transactions and records is available on the Finance and Administration website and in the Attendance Policy.
+- University Records: All University accounting, financial records, expense reimbursements, time and attendance records, and submissions to governmental agencies must be truthful, timely, complete, and accurate.
+Specific guidance regarding University financial transactions and records is available on the Finance and Administration website and in the Policy U502 Attendance.

-- USE OF UNIVERSITY RESOURCES - All University staff employees are responsible for protecting and preventing the misuse of University resources, property, and other assets, including but not limited to, funds, information, intellectual property, facilities, office supplies, equipment, computers, networks, software, telephone and internet services, voice mail, and e-mail.
+- Use of University Resources: All University staff employees are responsible for protecting and preventing the misuse of University resources, property, and other assets, including but not limited to, funds, information, intellectual property, facilities, office supplies, equipment, computers, networks, software, telephone and internet services, voice mail, and e-mail.
 University resources are reserved for University business and may only be used for lawful and authorized purposes.
 University systems such as computers and e-mail may be used for reasonable and incidental personal use.
-Additional guidance is available at the following websites:
+(See the Financial Policies, Information Technology Policies, and Property Management Manual.)

-- PURCHASING AND VENDOR PRACTICES - All University staff employees must act in a fair and professional manner when engaging in commercial activities on behalf of the University, e.g., purchasing goods and services.
+- Purchasing and Vendor Practices: All University staff employees must act in a fair and professional manner when engaging in commercial activities on behalf of the University, e.g., purchasing goods and services.
 Commercial transactions must take place in a competitive environment free from conflicts of interest.
 The University’s goal is to have a diverse pool of vendors and suppliers and to obtain the best possible value based on quality, price, service, reliability, and delivery terms.
-Goods and services may only be purchased by authorized individuals consistent with the Procurement/Disbursements Policies located at: http://policies.uchicago.edu/financial-policies/.
+Goods and services may only be purchased by authorized individuals consistent with the Procurement Policies in the Financial Policies.
 Purchasing and Payment Services can provide guidance concerning the full spectrum of University commercial activities involving the purchase of goods and services.